samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Note that the last route defines a parameter called `questionId`.
 When you created the `Questions` (plural) component, you added a link that uses the `id` of the question.
 React Router uses this `id` to form the link and then gives it to your `Question` component (`params.questionId`).
 With this `id`, your component uses Axios to tell the backend what question exactly is being requested.

 If you check your application now, you will be able to see all your questions in the home page and you will be able to navigate to a specific question.
-However, you probably won't see any answer in your new component because your never added one.
+However, you probably won't see any answer in your new component because you never added one.
 For now, to add answers to your questions, you can issue requests similar to the following one:

 ```bash
 curl -X POST -H 'Content-Type: application/json' -d '{